 You must have experienced many a time that emails you have sent have come back or bounced back due to inappropriate email ids or landed up in someone else’s inbox due to a spelling error.
 Imagine a very confidential email landing in your competitor’s inbox due to your error in choosing a recipient, biggest goof up! hence do double-check that you’ve chosen the correct recipient.

 Proofread every message:

-Too many spelling errors denotes utmost lack of professionalism, in fact most of your emails should go out with zero spelling errors.
-In worst case scenario receivers ignore a couple f spelling errors but too many spelling errors in most of your emails means lack of professionalism and hence lack of trust or confidence from the recipient.
+Too many spelling errors denotes utmost lack of professionalism.
+In fact most of your emails should go out with zero spelling errors.
+In worst case scenario receivers ignore a couple of spelling errors but too many spelling errors in most of your emails means lack of professionalism.
+Hence lack of trust or confidence from the recipient.
 With the available tools and facilities, it would take less than 5 minutes to proofread your email.
 Make it a habit to proofread and then send your emails.

 Acknowledge emails on time:

-As discussed earlier, there are tons and tons of emails landing in your inbox and it may sometimes be impossible to respond to all the emails in time, however, make it a point to prioritize and at least acknowledge email on time.
-Acknowledging may not take more than a minute i.e. whenever you receive an email for action, make it a point to acknowledge the receipt of the email and ensure them to respond with an appropriate solution on a specific date.
+As discussed earlier, there are tons and tons of emails landing in your inbox.
+It may sometimes be impossible to respond to all the emails in time.
+However, make it a point to prioritize and at least acknowledge email on time.
+Acknowledging may not take more than a minute.
+Whenever you receive an email for action, make it a point to acknowledge the receipt of the email.
+Also ensure them to respond with an appropriate solution on a specific date.

 Respond in a timely manner:

 After you acknowledge the receipt of the email and assured them of an appropriate solution/response please ensure that you respond in a timely manner so that it is considered a professional approach/response.

 Vijay Venkat is a father, a trainer, and a lover of books.
 When he’s finished playing video games with his kid, you’ll likely find Venkat sharing his personal training and #marketing anecdotes with students and acquaintances.